A Compleat History of the Holy Bible

 Over the last few years I have obtained copies of the 1739 & 1740 editions of the bible, and have recently added the 1737 edition to the set.
 The idea is to compare and collate the three editions with the remains of the Chatterton family bible and, with luck, recreate whichever edition the Chatterton bible resolves itself to be!

-If the bible is the 1737 edition, here is the missing title page in all its glory (from another copy in my possession), and presented below for the first time online!
+If the Chatterton bible is the 1737 edition you can now see the missing title page in all its glory (from another copy in my possession).

-Ah! but wait - the added complication is that the bible comes in two volumes, sometimes bound as one, sometimes not, and each volume with its own title page.
-Often you will get volume 1, as the 1737 edition, and volume 2, as the 1739 edition.
+Ah! but wait - the added complication is that the bible comes in two volumes, sometimes bound as one, sometimes not, and each volume has its own title page.
+You will often find that the two volumes are of mixed dates, volume 1 might be 1737, and volume two might be 1739, for example.

-I would be very surprised if this rather wonderful engraving of 'The Creation of the World' from the 1737 edition of the bible, didn't influence Chatterton; always supposing, of course, that the edition owned by the family really was the 1737.
+I would be very surprised if this rather wonderful engraving of 'The Creation of the World,' didn't influence Chatterton; always supposing, of course, that the edition owned by the family really was the 1737.

 When you analyse old documents it is as well to note the career of Mark Hofmann, the American counterfeiter & murderer.
 His counterfeiting shenanigans should give you pause for thought!

-It is likely that Chatterton was one of Hofmann's inspirations, and was probably why he chose Bristol for his mission.
-It is also highly probable that he helped himself to blank pages from antiquarian books in Bristol Reference Library.
+It is likely that Chatterton was one of Hofmann's inspirations and is probably why he chose Bristol for his mission.
+He had a habit of 'collecting' blank pages from old books and it is certain that he helped himself to blank pages from antiquarian books in our own Bristol Library, and then used them when creating his forgeries.